 We value your participation, and want to make your experience as productive and professionally stimulating as possible.

 If you experience or witness such conduct during an onsite event:

 - Please contact the IAPHS Executive Director in person or using one of the methods below.
 As appropriate, IAPHS will help participants contact convention center/hotel/venue security or local law enforcement, and otherwise assist those experiencing harassment, to enable them to feel safe for the duration of the conference.
-If someone is in imminent physical danger, please contact security personnel directly as well as notifying the IAPHS Administrative Director.
+If someone is in imminent physical danger, please contact security personnel directly as well as notifying the IAPHS Executive Director.

 If you experience or witness such conduct during any other activity:

 - Please contact IAPHS’s Executive Director, using one of the methods below, to file an official complaint.